rolandshoemaker/luther/README.md

   "your non-lutheran ddns worries me" - Martin Luther, 1538
 </p>

+## Introduction

+luther is an open source lightweight Dynamic DNS REST API that allows users to setup a DDNS service (similar to dyndns, duckdns, no-ip, etc) for their own domains quickly and painlessly.

-a lightweight dynamic dns REST API backend for BIND written in Python using the [Flask](http://flask.pocoo.org/) web application framework. this repo makes up the infrastructure for the free (*beta*) dynamic dns service [dnsd.co](https://dnsd.co).
+luther is also the backend infrastructure for the free (***beta**, 5 subdomain limit per user*) dynamic dns service [dnsd.co](https://dnsd.co).

 ## Quickstart